elasticsoftwarefoundation/elasticactors/README.md

     See [how to instrument Spring beans in the section below](#instrumenting-spring-beans).
   * Metrics and Logging settings are now only enabled for undeliverable messages and messages that use the reactive streams protocol (such as Subscriptions) if explicitly configured.
+  * Configuration keys for indexing with Elasticsearch have been changed from `actor.indexing.*` to `ea.indexing.*` in order for it to use the same format as other modules.

 ## Basic configuration